OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/configure-application-settings-after-deployment.md

 * Values of module parameters
 * And more

 These configurations are made in the environment management console.
-They don't need republishing your app, and have no downtime to your end-users.
+They don't need republishing your app, and have no downtime to your end users.

 ## Example - Configure the Executive Dashboard App